Much like any relationship, the key to maintaining a healthy workplace environment is clear and frequent communication.

 The benefits of excellent workplace communication are numerous.
 According to a study conducted by Optum, businesses that maintain an open channel of communication between coworkers and managers are more productive and see higher rates of employee and customer satisfaction and lower rates of turnover and absenteeism, just to name a few.

-These six workplace communication best practices will help you improve communication in your company.
+These six best practices will help you improve workplace communication in your company.

 1. Care about your employees as people.